natebarksdale/natebarksdale.github.io/src/content/blog/2010-05-10-the-market-and-the-story.md

 ---
 author: Nate Barksdale
 pubDatetime: 2010-05-10
-modDatetime: 2025-03-31T16:30:35Z
+modDatetime: 2025-04-10T17:29:30Z
 title: The market and the story
 slug: the-market-and-the-story
 featured: false
 draft: false
-description: A fascinating exploration of the disconnect between automated trading algorithms and the narrative-driven explanations provided by the financial press.
+description: The disconnect between automated trading algorithms and the narrative-driven explanations provided by the financial press.
 emoji: 🤖
 tags:
   - 🗣️ Language